feathersui/feathersui-website/docs/as3-starling/image-loader.md

 ---
-title: How to use the Feathers ImageLoader component (Starling version)
+title: How to use the ImageLoader component (Starling version)
 sidebar_label: ImageLoader
 ---